 FERGUSSON, James.
 Ayr 22.1.1808 — London 9.1.1886.
-British (Scots) Architect and Historian of Indian architecture.
-Son of Dr. William F., educated at Edinburgh High School and at Hounslow.
-He came early to Calcutta and served at Fairlie, Fergusson & Cny, where his elder brother (and earlier other relatives) was a shareholder.
+British (Scottish) Architect and Historian of Indian architecture.
+Son of Dr. William F., a noted army surgeon and medical author, educated at Edinburgh High School and at Hounslow.
+He came early to Calcutta and served at Fairlie, Fergusson & Cny, where his elder brother (and before him other relatives) was a shareholder.
 He soon founded his own indigo factory and luckily parted from the mother company before its bankruptcy.
-In ten years he earned a wealth, so that he was able to leave business and concentrate on archaeological research.
+In ten years he earned a wealth, so that he was capable of leaving the business and concentrating on archaeological research.
 He travelled around India studying its ruins in 1835-42.
 In 1842 he returned to England and settled down in London for the rest of his life.
 In 1845 again visited India.
 In 1856-58 he was the general manager of Crystal Palace Company and in 1868 secretary to A. H. Layard at the Ministry of public works, then an inspector of the ministry.
-However, as a layman he was not much appreciated in public life.
+However, as a layman he was not much appreciated in public life (nevertheless C.I.E. and LL.D. of Edinburgh).
 He died in a stroke.

 JF was a noted specialist of architecture, who did important pioneer work in Indian archaeology.
 He was a skilled user of camera obscura.
 He was the first, who attempted at a systematical study of Indian cave architecture, and the first to present Amarāvatī finds.
 While in India he also studied on physical geography (rivers of Bengal), in England on the megaliths.

 Publications: “On the Rock-Cut Temples of India”, JRAS 8, 1846, 30-92.